xyproto/algernon/README.md

 // Output rendered React JSX to the browser/client.
 The given text is converted from JSX to JavaScript.
 Takes a variable number of strings. jprint(...)

 // Output rendered HTML to the browser/client.
 The given text is converted from Pongo2 to HTML.
-Takes a variable number of strings. poprint(...)
+The first argument is the Pongo2 template and the second argument is a table.
+The keys in the table can be referred to in the template. poprint(...)

 // Output a simple HTML page with a message, title and theme.